 By holding a resource consent, you will have ongoing contact with the regional council and we have outlined some of the responsibilities and contact information for you.

 Holding a resource consent from Hawke’s Bay Regional Council is a formal, legal arrangement that allows you access to use a shared natural resource according to the consent conditions.

-HBRC has a responsibility to monitor your consented activities.
+the Regional Council has a responsibility to monitor your consented activities.
 We will make sure there are no adverse effects on the environment and check that you are complying with the conditions of your consent.

 1.Comply with all conditions

 Once you are granted consent you become a legal consent holder.
 This means that you are responsible for meeting the conditions the Regional Council imposes on your activity.
 It is your responsibility to read through the consent document that the Regional Council sends you and ensure you comply with all the conditions.